ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 Example using curl (run this command from the same directory where the file is located):

-**Note:** During installation, you can add a single OPC UA adapter named OpcUA1.
-The following example uses this component name.
+**Note:** The following example uses OpcUa1 as the adapter component name.
+For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).

 ```bash
 curl -v -d "@DataSelection.config.json" -H "Content-Type: application/json" "http://localhost:5590/api/v1/configuration/OpcUa1/DataSelection"